 As a leading advocate for behind-the-scenes change on campus, Mrs. Demers also talked about the importance of being sensitive to the feelings of others when presenting new ideas.
 “Education is one of slowest fields to change,” Mrs. Demers said.
 As Associate Head, she concentrated her efforts towards getting comfortable with the space between an idea and an action.
 The question that she uses to center herself when presenting change initiatives: How can I translate the need and energy for change into action, while simultaneously easing others into change they may be uncomfortable with?

-Mrs. Demers will be applying her forward-thinking energy and innovation next school year when she assumes her position as Director of Research Initiatives and Programs for the National Coalition of Girls’ Schools (NCGS), an international research and advocacy organization for girls’ education.
+Mrs. Demers will be applying her forward-thinking energy and innovation next school year when she takes on her new position as Director of Research Initiatives and Programs for the National Coalition of Girls’ Schools (NCGS), an international research and advocacy organization for girls’ education.

 As Director of Research Initiatives and Programs, Mrs. Demers will be tasked with implementing research initiatives and creating national and international partnerships with researchers and research organizations with the goal of being the leading advocate for girls schools.